 “Well, that’s a poor choice.”
 Cedric guffawed.
-“There’s never one when you need him.
+“There’s never one when you need it.
 How could you guarantee a ride in such a hurry?”

-Kitty looked at Cedric with half-open eyes and mouth, then scraped the ashes of her cigarette off on his thigh.
+Kitty tilted her head sideways.
+She looked at Cedric with half-open eyes and mouth, then scraped the ashes of her cigarette on his thigh.

 “Don’t be a schmuck.”
-Kitty took another drag.
+Kitty took another puff.
 “Eduardo’s father owns that cab company.”
-Kitty stared at Cedric wide-eyed.
+She stared at Cedric wide-eyed.
 “Get it?”

 Cedric’s eyes blazed with possibility.
 “Yes, yes, I get it…” He paused, then raised a finger.
 “The jewel stash is in the Opal Pit, and we’re going to get it!”

 Cedric’s jaw muscles clenched and his chest writhed with deep breaths.
 He gulped his drink, then set the glass down.
 He glared at Kitty, who looked on in anticipation.
 “And now you’re going to get it, my little pussycat.
 I’m coming in.”

 Kitty and Cedric returned to the tiki bar with their empty glasses.
 They looked out over the inky, placid water of the Opal Pit.

 Kitty pointed.
 “This is where Eduardo rose to the surface each time.”
 She pointed at the side opposite from the waterfall.

 Cedric nodded.
 “A small tunnel leads to the Blue Hole pond from there…” His eyes narrowed.
 “It’s not deep.
 You can swim through, but it gives me the creeps.”